Eric Gill: Pigotts, Buckinghamshire 1928–1934

 In October 1928, the Gill family moved to Pigotts at Speen, five miles from High Wycombe in Buckinghamshire.
 Around a quadrangle with a central pigsty were a large farmhouse housing Eric and Mary Gill, a cottage for Petra and her husband Denis Tegetmeier and another for Joanna and René Hague.
 Stables and barns were converted to studios and workshops and to house printing presses.
 A chapel was fitted into one corner and licensed within six months for the saying of Mass.

 The success of his 1928 exhibition at the Goupil Gallery had raised Gill's profile considerably and led to Charles Holden commissioning him to lead a team of five sculptors, including Henry Moore, in creating some of the external sculptures for the new headquarters building of the London Electric Railway, the forerunner of London Underground.
 Gill started on the project within days of arriving at Pigotts and worked on site in London from November 1928 to carve three of eight relief sculptures on the theme of The Four Winds for the building.

 Art-Nonsense And Other Essays by Eric Gill was published in 1929 and marked the first commercial use of the Perpetua typeface.
 The frontispiece of the book had an engraving of Belle Sauvage, an image of a naked women stepping out of some woods.
 The various versions of Belle Sauvage became among the most popular of Gill's illustrations and were modelled by Beatrice Warde, a historian of typography, an executive of the Monotype Corporation and sometimes Gill's lover.
-By 1930 Gladys Gill had divorced her second husband after her first, Ernest Laughton, had being killed in the Battle of the Somme, and she and Eric appear, from his diary entries, to have resumed their incestuous relationship.
-Later that same year the diaries record what Gill called his 'experiments' with a dog.
-In September 1930 he was taken seriously ill with a variety of symptoms, including amnesia, and spent several weeks in hospital.